adap/flower/baselines/niid_bench/README.md

 ## Expected Results

 We provide the bash script run_exp.py that can be used to run all configurations.
 For instance, the following command runs all of them with 4 configurations running at the same time.
 Consider lowering `--num-processes` if your machine runs slow.
-With `--num-processe 1` one experiment will be run at a time.
+With `--num-processes 1` one experiment will be run at a time.

 ```bash
 python run_exp.py --seed 42 --num-processes 4